Green Card Based on Special Immigrant Juvenile Classification

 If you are currently in the United States and an EB-4 immigrant visa is immediately available to you, you may file Form I-485, Application to Register Permanent Residence or Adjust Status to apply for a Green Card without leaving the country.
 If a visa is immediately available, you may file your Form I-485:

-- Together (“concurrently (PDF, 258.23 KB)”) with Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant;
+- Together (also referred as “concurrently”) with Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant;

-- While the Form I-360 is pending; or
+- While your Form I-360 is pending; or

-- After Form I-360 is approved (and remains valid).
+- After we approve your Form I-360 (if it remains valid).

 - Form I-485, Application to Register Permanent Residence or Adjust Status;

-- Two passport style photographs;
+- 2 passport style photographs;

-- Copy of your birth certificate;
+- A copy of your birth certificate;

 - Form I-693, Report of Medical Examination and Vaccination Record (you may submit this form together with Form I-485 or later when we request it);